-You may use MS Word and save it as PDF file in order to comply with the 300KB maximum size requirement.
-Photo and passport requirements may change so please refer to the official site for any changes.
+You may use MS Word and save it as a PDF file to comply with the 300KB maximum size requirement.
+Photo and passport requirements may change; please refer to the official site for any changes.

 B. The eVisa application process.

 - Go to the Indian Visa Online website.

 - Click eVisa on the left-hand side menu and then click e-Visa application.

 - Type in the Passport type, Nationality, etc. Just like the image below: